serain/netmap.js/README.md

 `netmap.js` provides browser-based host discovery and port scanning capabilities to allow you to map website visitors' networks.

+It's quite fast, making use of [`es6-promise-pool`](https://github.com/timdp/es6-promise-pool) to efficiently run the maximum number of concurrent connections browsers will allow.

 ## Motivation

 I needed a browser-based port scanner for an idea I was working on.
 I thought it would be a simple matter of importing an existing module or copy-pasting from another project like [BeEF](http://beefproject.com/).